-Alcohol use has been linked to problems in the cardiovascular system not only in the heart, itself, but in other areas that help the heart function properly.
-Excessive alcohol use is listed as one of the medical conditions that contribute to heart disease, along with diabetes, obesity and other issues.
+Alcohol consumption has been linked to problems in the cardiovascular system not only in the heart, itself, but in other areas that help the heart function properly.
+Excessive alcohol consumption, or abuse, is listed as one of the medical conditions that contribute to heart disease, along with diabetes, obesity and other issues.
 Heart attack is the leading cause of death and stroke is the fifth most common cause.
 Alcohol abuse adds risk to both of these conditions and others.

 What excessive alcohol abuse does over a period of time to the body may not be as evident.
 In addition to the liver, pancreas and brain, the cardiovascular system is directly affected by the overuse of alcohol.
 For example, excess alcohol intake can result in a rise in triglycerides.
 Triglycerides are fats distributed throughout the body.
 A buildup of these fats, along with a high LDL cholesterol level, is dangerous.

 Cardiomyopathy, which refers to several types of diseases related to the heart muscle, may result from either long-term alcohol use or short term abuse, such as binge drinking.
 Cardiomyopathy causes the heart to become enlarged and for healthy heart tissue to be replaced with scar tissue.
 The heart becomes weaker and must work harder to pump oxygen-rich blood throughout the body.
 This can result in heart failure. kelime bulma oyunu

 Stroke is another risk increased by heavy alcohol consumption.
 Several factors go into this particular result.
 Drinking too much raises blood pressure and high blood pressure (hypertension) is a major contributor to stroke.
 Too much alcohol also raises the risk of atrial fibrillation (AFib), or an irregular heart rhythm.
 AFib increases the risk of stroke by five times.